D.M.A., Manhattan School of Music, Piano performance

 B.M., University of Rochester - Eastman School of Music, Piano performance and Arts Leadership Certificate

 Susan Tang is Assistant Professor of Piano at Northeastern Illinois University.
-Passionate about teaching, Dr. Tang formally worked with students of all ages at the Third Street Music School Settlement (NYC) and held the position of Assistant Professor of Piano at the University of North Dakota prior to her coming to Northeastern.
+Passionate about teaching, Dr. Tang worked with students of all ages at the Third Street Music School Settlement (NYC), and held the position of Assistant Professor of Piano at the University of North Dakota prior to her coming to Northeastern.

 An active professional performer, she enjoyed a successful New York solo piano debut at Carnegie-Weill Hall as a Winner of Artist International Management Special Presentation Winners Series.
 Reviews by the New York Concert Review, described her playing as having “well-grounded technique…fluid, elegant readings…highly effective interpretations.”
 She has also been called a pianist “with technique to spare coupled with a lively intelligence…her tone is clear and conveyed with nimble agility” by David Gordon Duke, music critic for the Vancouver Sun, and after a recital at the 2008 Ravinia summer festival in collaboration with soprano Nicole Cabell, a “fluent pianist” by the Chicago Tribune.